#PORT

 The total volume of cargo transportation in Armenia from January to September 2025 reached 12,263.3 thousand tons (over 12.3 million tons), reflecting a 1.6% rise compared to the same period in 2024.Some $500 million planned for expansion of Zvartnots Airport in Yerevan

-American International Airports, an Argentine company owned by Eduardo Eurnekian, an Argentine national of Armenian heritage, which operates Armenia's main Zvartnots airport, intends to invest $500 million over a decade to expand the facility's size, thereby reinforcing Armenia's position as a competitive hub in the region.Customs clearance for individuals in Armenia will be simplified starting October 1
+American International Airports, an Argentine company owned by Eduardo Eurnekian, an Argentine national of Armenian heritage, which operates Armenia's main Zvartnots airport, intends to invest $500 million over a decade to expand the facility's size, thereby reinforcing Armenia's position as a competitive hub in the region.News 1 - 20 of 1082

 First | Prev. | 1 2 3 4 5 | Next | Last